nondescryptid/opendoc-state-court-judgments/2019_SGDC_40/report.md

 68     Moving on to the specific punishment, the possible sentence ranged from the mandatory minimum of 5 years up to a maximum of 7 years imprisonment, with a possibility of an additional term of imprisonment of up to 12 months imprisonment in lieu of the mandatory caning that could not be imposed because of his age.

 69     In deciding on his sentence, I noted that many of the same factors that applied to the present Accused (see \[67\] above), were also considered in sentencing by the High Court in _Nandakishor s/o Raj Pat Ahir v PP_ (“_Nandakishor_”).
-While that case involved an offender who was convicted of an LT-2 consumption charge (also for consumption of monoacetylmorphine)[\[note: 20\]](#Ftn_20), the guidance provided by Tay Yong Kwang J (as he then was) on the relevance of these same factors was nonetheless relevant to deciding the appropriate sentence in the present case.
+While that case involved an offender who was convicted of an LT-2 consumption charge (also for consumption of monoacetylmorphine)[^20], the guidance provided by Tay Yong Kwang J (as he then was) on the relevance of these same factors was nonetheless relevant to deciding the appropriate sentence in the present case.
 In this regard, in dismissing the appeal against sentence in _Nandakishor_, Tay J had stated at \[24\]:

 “In my view, with the Appellant’s drug-related antecedents dating back to 1994 (when he was convicted by a military court) and in the absence of mitigating factors in his favour, it can hardly be said that an imprisonment term of six months above the mandatory minimum sentence prescribed by the MDA is manifestly excessive”.